zed-industries/zed/docs/src/key-bindings.md

 There are some limitations to this, notably:

-- Any asyncronous operation will not happen until after all your key bindings have been dispatched.
-For example this means that while you can use a binding to open a file (as in the `cmd-alt-r` example) you cannot send further keystrokes and hope to have them interpretted by the new view.
+- Any asynchronous operation will not happen until after all your key bindings have been dispatched.
+For example this means that while you can use a binding to open a file (as in the `cmd-alt-r` example) you cannot send further keystrokes and hope to have them interpreted by the new view.
 - - Other examples of asynchronous things are: communicating with a language server, changing the language of a buffer, anything that hits the network.
 - There is a limit of 100 simulated keys at a time, this is to avoid accidental infinite recursion if you trigger SendKeystrokes again inside your bindings.